Heavenly Pies

 CHEF LUCIANO PELLEGRINI

 JAMES BEARD AWARD-WINNING CHEF, LUCIANO PELLEGRINI, was born in Bergamo, Italy, and as most Italian chefs, began his culinary experience in his mother’s kitchen.
 At age 13, he enrolled at San Pellegrino, one of Italy’s most prestigious hotel schools.
 He spent his teenage years attending school and gaining experience at various restaurants throughout Italy.
 After graduation, Pellegrini was exposed to dining at its finest when working at Locanda dell’Angelo in Bergamo, a then Michelin starred restaurant.
-At the age of 18, after completing his required one-year of Italian military service as a parachutist, Pellegrini started his culinary career and gained valuable experience while working inside the kitchens of some of Italy's top restaurants. |

 In 1985, Pellegrini took what would be his career-changing step by moving to the United States to work with restaurateur Piero Selvaggio, who had achieved a solid reputation for bringing genuine Italian cuisine to California.